DanielHadley/Fantasy_Football_Optimization/README.md

 Fantasy_Football_Optimization
 =============================

-Attempt to optimize an FF team
+Attempt to optimize an FF team for Andrew